Understanding Dissociative Disorders: What They Are, Why They Happen, and How to Get Help

 What Are Dissociative Disorders?

 Dissociative disorders involve a disconnection from reality.
-It’s like your mind temporarily “checks out” in order to protect you from overwhelming feelings or trauma.
-People with dissociative disorders might feel disconnected from their own thoughts, memories, or even their sense of self.
+Think of it as your mind temporarily “checking out” to protect you from overwhelming emotions or trauma.
+People with dissociative disorders might feel detached from their thoughts, memories, or even their sense of self, which can make everyday life feel confusing or dreamlike.

 Types of Dissociative Disorders